 - In a large bowl, beat coconut oil with sweetener until well combined.
 Whip the egg whites until stiff peaks form.
 Combine the yolks and vanilla extract.

 - Beat in half of the almond flour mixture, and then almond milk.
 Beat in remaining almond flour mixture until well combined.

 - Fill each muffin cup about 2/3 full with batter and bake 18 to 22 minutes, until just firm to the touch and a tester inserted in the center comes out clean.

-- Remove and let cool 10 minutes in a pan, then transfer to a wire rack to cool completely.
+- Remove and let cool for 10 minutes in a pan, then transfer to a wire rack to cool completely.

-- Using a knife or a 1 inch round cookie cutter, core each cupcake and cut just the top off each core (to put back on the filled cupcakes).
+- Using a knife or a 1-inch round cookie cutter, core each cupcake and cut just the top off each core (to put back on the filled cupcakes).